microsoft/Bing-Maps-V8-TypeScript-Definitions/README.md

 **Download definitions**

 Simply press the download button for this repository.
-Unzip the downloaded file, and copy the contents into your project.
-Note that you will need to do this process this again from time to time if you want to have the most recent definitions.
-This should only be needed if you want use newer features.
+Unzip the downloaded file, and copy the contents of the scripts folder into your project.
+You can find the scripts folder at src/BingMapsV8TypeScriptDefintions/scripts.
+Note that you will need to do this process  again from time to time if you want to have the most recent definitions.
+This should only be needed if you want use newer features or if bugs in the definitions have been corrected.

 ## Usage